 But my beautiful grandmother Phyllis was ever attached to the notion her family boasted blue blood in spite of a life of unending hardship...much of this attributable to sheer ill fortune.
 For instance, having married Chris Evans soon after the death of her second husband Carl, she lost him in '49 while they were both out sailing together, the victim of a fatal coronary.

 I first met her in the early 1960s when I was still just a small child, by which time she was living on a yacht in the south of France, possibly Nice, or Cannes, a striking figure, slim and tanned, with a magnificent head of the purest white hair.
 But by about the middle of the decade, she'd moved into her own house, Chartley, named after her former house in Sydney.
 And situated near the little town of Cambrils on Catalonia's Costa Brava.

 And for several years until about '68, our family vacationed with her at Chartley every summer, often with Peter's family.
-Which is to say, Peter himself, his Welsh- born wife Marge, and my cousins Rod, a future musician of genius himself, and Kris, known affectionately as Krispy.
-They resided virtually opposite us in Ramilies Road, Bedford Park, while we were in Esmond.
+Which is to say, Peter himself, my aunt Marge, and my cousins Rod, a future musician of genius himself, and Kris, known affectionately as Krispy.
+They resided virtually opposite us in Ramilies Road, Bedford Park, while we were in nearby Esmond Road.